Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 \item \textbf{Host Authorization (1 issue)}: Issues where the MCP server cannot access required resources or perform host-mediated operations because the underlying platform denies permission.
 These faults arise when the service account, process, or identity under which the server runs lacks the necessary privileges for catalog, workspace, or resource-level actions, leading to startup failures or blocked requests until proper host-level permissions are granted.
-In the only related issue, the deployment failed because the service principal lacked required privileges, with the user noting that the app \textit{“goes to ‘crashed’ state”} and that \textit{“giving access on the schema and genie space is not enough”} since it also needed \textit{“USE CATALOG”} permission \cite{ex_host_authorization}.

 \end{enumerate}